-- Check the Sumo Logic Search page to make sure that the data pushed in the chat interface is available.
+- Verify ingestion of test messages and check for timestamp issues: Check the Sumo Search page to make sure that the data pushed in the chat interface is available.

-If the messages are available in the Sumo Logic Search page, that would indicate the Syslog Source is working as expected.
-So the problem might be that data is not reaching the Syslog configured port from the original Syslog clients or from a load balancer.
+If the messages are available in the Sumo Search page, that indicates that the Syslog Source is working as expected.
+In this case, the problem might be that data is not reaching the Syslog-configured port from the original Syslog clients or from a load balancer.

-Also check the Use Receipt Time box next to the Start button on the Search page.
-The Syslog Source is configured to use UTC time by default.
-Because your test messages do not have a timestamp, Sumo Logic will interpret the logs as UTC, and the search won't include the results in the default Last 15 Minute timeframe.
+Also, check the Use Receipt Time box next to the Start button on the Search page.
+The Syslog source is configured to use UTC time by default.
+Because your test messages do not have a timestamp, Sumo will interpret the logs as UTC, and the search won't include the results in the default Last 15 Minute timeframe.

-- If ncat data pushed from the local host the Collector is running is ingested, but ncat data pushed from a remote host is not ingested, that could mean that a firewall rule is blocking the external data from being received on the host where the Collector is running.
-You may need to add firewall rules to allow inbound traffic on the port the Collector is listening.
+- Check for firewall issues if test messages are ingested but not data from the source.
+If ncat data pushed from the local host where the collector runs is ingested, but ncat data pushed from a remote host is not ingested, that could mean that a firewall rule is blocking the external data from being received on the host (or sometimes is received on the host but not by the process) where the collector is running.
+You may need to add firewall rules (or remove firewall exceptions, as the case may be) to allow inbound traffic on the port where the collector is listening.

 2017-05-07 17:20:08,293 -0500 [Thread-2875] ERROR com.sumologic.scala.collector.input.syslog.EventInput - Received event: Exception. server com.sumologic.scala.collector.input.syslog.TCPSyslogServer@45424f69, socketAddress /172.21.36.28:60097 java.net.SocketTimeoutException: Read timed out